Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 Benefits of expeditionary learning

 Projects are central to Expeditionary Learning, serving as the core of the curriculum and offering students opportunities for purposeful and rigorous learning.
-Unlike traditional textbook-based instruction, projects in Expeditionary Learning involve students in hands-on, real-world experiences that deepen their understanding and create meaningful connections to the world.
+Unlike traditional textbook-based instruction, projects in Expeditionary Learning involve students in hands-on, real-world activities that deepen their understanding and create meaningful connections to the world.

 These projects involve carefully planned, in-depth studies of a single theme or topic, ensuring a deep understanding of the subject matter.
 Clear learning goals and targets are established from the outset, guiding students' exploration and enabling them to take ownership of their learning.